Yuki23329626/youtube-downloader-chrome-extension/README.md

 ## Compile

-To install a standalone pyinstaller for a project which contains yt-dlp,
+To obtain a standalone pyinstaller for a project which contains yt-dlp,
 You can follow the instructions of the origin project(yt-dlp)
 in order to compile your own project.

+> PyInstaller is a popular Python packaging tool
+> that allows you to convert Python applications into standalone executables (or standalone apps)

 See [description_about_yt-dlp](https://github.com/yt-dlp/yt-dlp#compile)